 How far away are the stars?
-It's an extremely old question, pondered unquestionably by our ancestors for thousands of years but only during the first half of the 19th century was the true answer finally revealed.
-The German mathematician, astronomer Friedrich Wilhelm Bessel made the breakthrough calculation in 1838 and the star that went down in history was 61 Cygni.
+This question, pondered by our ancestors for thousands of years, was only answered during the first half of the 19th century.
+In 1838, German mathematician and astronomer Friedrich Wilhelm Bessel made the breakthrough calculation.
+The star that went down in history was 61 Cygni.

-In the 1830s there was intense competition between astronomers to be the first to measure a stellar parallax accurately.
-In 1838 Bessel won the race, announcing that 61 Cygni had a parallax of 0.3136 arc seconds, which corresponds to a distance from Earth of 10.4 light-years.
-He narrowly beat Friedrich Georg Wilhelm Struve and Thomas Henderson, who measured the parallaxes of Vega and Alpha Centauri later that same year.
-Besel's distance calculation was remarkably accurate and a testament to his observation skills.
-It is less than 10% different than the current modern day accepted parallax value of 0.28718 arc seconds, yielding a distance of 11.36 light-years.
+In the 1830's, there was intense competition between astronomers to be the first to measure a stellar parallax.
+In 1838, Bessel won the race announcing 61 Cygni had a parallax of 0.3136 arc seconds, corresponding to a distance from Earth of 10.4 light-years.
+He narrowly beat Friedrich Georg Wilhelm Struve and Thomas Henderson, who measured the parallaxes of Vega and Alpha Centauri respectively.
+In addition, Besel's calculation was remarkably accurate and a testament to his observation skills.
+For comparison, modern measurements place the star at 11.36 light-years distant.

-With a visual mag. of only +4.8, 61 Cygni is not at all a bright star.
-However, it is visible to the naked eye under dark skies – the trick is knowing exactly where to look.
-As the name suggest, 61 Cygni is located in the constellation of Cygnus (the Swan), about 8 degrees to the SE of the brightest star in the constellation, first mag.
-Deneb.
-This makes it ideally placed for observation by Northern Hemisphere astronomers during the summer months of June, July and August when it appears high in the night sky.
+With an apparent magnitude of +4.8, 61 Cygni is not a bright star.
+However, it's visible to the naked eye.
+This star is located in the constellation of Cygnus, about 8 degrees to southeast of first magnitude Deneb (α Cyg - mag. +1.25).
+From northern locations, it's ideally placed for observation during the summer months of June, July and August.

-To find 61 Cygni, first locate brilliant mag.
-1.25 star Deneb (α Cygni) the tail of the Swan.
-Deneb forms the northernmost and faintest star of the famous Summer Triangle asterism with Vega and Altair being the other two.
-From Deneb move 5 degrees in a southeast direction to mag.
-3.94, ν (Nu) Cygni.
-Continue on, but this time change to a slightly more easterly direction for another 4 degrees to arrive at two more 4th mag. stars, τ (tau) Cygni and σ (sigma) Cygni.
-These three stars form an isosceles triangle with 61 Cygni located just over half way and a little to the south of a line connecting ν to τ Cygni.
+To find 61 Cygni, first locate Deneb at the tail of the Swan.
+Deneb forms the northernmost and faintest star of the well-known Summer Triangle asterism.
+Move 5 degrees southeast of Deneb to nu Cygni (ν Cyg - mag. +3.94).
+Then continue past this star, on a slightly more easterly path, for another 4 degrees.
+You will then arrive at two more 4th magnitude stars, τ Cygni and σ Cygni.
+These stars, along with nu Cygni form an isosceles triangle.
+61 Cygni is located just over half way and a little south of a line connecting ν with τ Cygni.

 |HD||201091 / 201092|